Ten of Pentacles

 I got distracted.
 The quest for wealth and this giant empty castle became my only goal.
 I forgot those sand cranes.
 I forgot the sunset.

-The Fool could see the sand cranes over the sea as the sunset behind them.
-He saw them like he was on a beach with the king long ago.
+The Fool could see the sand cranes over the sea as the sun set behind them.
+He saw them as if he were there on the beach with the king, long ago.
 The crane dance was mesmerizing.
-The Fool became transfixed on the birds.
+The Fool became transfixed by the birds.
 They swirled around each other with their wings spread wide.
-It made the Fool feel sleepy.
+It made the Fool sleepy.
 His eyelids grew heavy and his head kept nodding forward.

-When the Fool awoke he was floating again in front of the Wheel of Fortune.
-The king cat, the monkey bishop, and the worker rabbit fighting to the top of the wheel.
+When the Fool awoke, he was floating in front of the Wheel of Fortune again.
+The king cat, the monkey bishop, and the worker rabbit still fighting for the top of the wheel.

-The Fool wondered if they will ever regret their never-ending struggle to stay on top of a wheel.
-The baby’s finger came out of the clouds and sent the wheel flying and the three creatures flying leaving the wheel free of any struggle for a few minutes before one of them get back on.
+The Fool wondered if they would ever regret their never-ending struggle to stay on top of a wheel.
+The baby’s finger came out of the clouds and sent the wheel flying, and the three creatures went flying too, leaving the wheel free of any struggle for a few minutes before one of them got back on.